 Directions: In Beacon, from the junction of Main St. and Route 9D, head east on Main St. for 0.9 miles.
 Turn right onto E. Main St. where the falls will be to the left as you cross the bridge that spans the Fishkill Creek.
 Roadside parking, where permitted.

 A quick .2-mile walk along a nice path in Beacon’s Madam Brett Park brings you to these falls.
+Observe the mini-cascades in the falls and try to catch a glimpse of the local wildlife from one of the many viewing areas on the trail.

 Directions: From Beacon, at the junction of Main St. and Route 9D/Wolcott Ave., drive south on route 9D for 3.7 miles.
 There will be a dirt pull-off on the right and a small parking area with room for two to three cars on the left.

-A couple of nice waterfalls, one 7 feet and the other about 20 feet, form on Foundry Brook, the waterway that flows through West Point Foundry Preserve.
+A couple of nice waterfalls, one seven feet and the other about 20 feet, form on Foundry Brook, the waterway that flows through West Point Foundry Preserve.
 Take a nice stroll and listen to messages along the interpretive audiovisual tour.
 Plenty of birds to watch here!

 Directions: From Cold Spring, at the junction of Route 9W and Main St., head southwest on Main St. for 0.3 miles to Rock St.